 Inserts Recommended for you: Original Heel Seats

-If the only thing you see in your footprint is your heel, the ball of your foot, and your toes (without much in between), you have high arches.
-This means your feet have an extra hard time absorbing impact and need extra cushioning.
+If all you see in your footprint is your heel, the ball of your foot, and your toes (without much in between), you have high arches.
+This means your feet have an extra hard time absorbing impact and need extra cushioning and proper arch support.

 Inserts recommended for you: Full Length High Arch Heel Seats